ctrlaltdeleon/infinitygauntlet/how-to/how-to-apologize.md

 ## 4.1: My Take

-- I made this because I need a reminder on how to apologize.
+- I would for giving time to let people recover, but still let them know right away you're sorry.